SaraKrish21/assignment__9/README.md

 --In the backend we use the mongodb for database(atlas), cors, express and bcrypt.

---The schema is used in User.js. where?
+--The schema is used in User.js.